Last Chance for Animals

 Rabbit Testing Investigation

-UNDERCOVER INVESTIGATION EXPOSES CRUEL AND WASTEFUL RABBIT PYROGEN TESTING
+UNDERCOVER INVESTIGATION EXPOSES CRUEL AND UNNECESSARY RABBIT PYROGEN TESTING

-Released 7/7/2025 - A new undercover investigation by LCA exposes the cruelty of Rabbit Pyrogen Tests (RPT's) at a North American toxicology research facility.
-Pyrogens are fever causing substances that can be found in medications.
-RPT's are used to ensure these substances are pyrogen free.
-During pyrogen testing, rabbits are forced into restraints, have test items injected into their ear veins, and are monitored with an anal temperature probe to determine if they develop a fever.
+Release 7/10/2025 - A new undercover investigation by LCA exposes the cruelty of rabbit pyrogen tests (RPT's) at a North American toxicology research facility.
+Pyrogens are fever causing substances that can be found in parenteral pharmaceuticals (any drugs administered through a route other than the digestive tract).
+RPT's are used to ensure medications are pyrogen free.
+During pyrogen testing, rabbits are forced into restraints, have test items injected into their ear veins, and are monitored with a temperature probe to determine if they develop a fever.
 U.S. RESIDENTS: TAKE ACTION

 Take Action Button Red

-THE NIGHTMARE LIVES OF RABBITS USED IN PYROGEN TESTING: NONE MAKE IT OUT ALIVE
+THE NIGHTMARE LIVES OF RABBITS USED IN PYROGEN TESTING

 Rabbit pyrogen testing is inherently cruel.
-Young, healthy rabbits are used in the studies and live their lives in cages at research facilities.
-They are only taken out of their cages for rabbit pyrogen tests or other procedures, like ear tagging or having their weights taken.
-All their natural instinctive behaviours, like digging, running, jumping and socializing are thwarted.
+Purpose-bred rabbits are used in the studies and live their entire lives in cages at research facilities.
+They are only taken out of their cages for the pyrogen test or other procedures, like ear tagging or having their weight taken.
+All their natural instinctive behaviors, like digging, running, jumping and socializing, have been thwarted.
 When the rabbits can no longer be used for testing, they are killed.
 At this facility, the rabbits were killed via an injection of pentobarbital into an ear vein and then necropsied.

 The investigation documented:

-• Rabbits struggle as they are put into restrainers.
+• Rabbits struggling as they are put into restraint devices.

-• The rabbits kick in the restrainers which puts them at risk of broken backs.
+• Rabbits kicking in the restrainers, putting them at risk of broken backs.

-• Over time, the rabbits' ears become hardened, scarred and bloody from repeated injections.
-This makes it harder for Technicians to find ear veins for injections and subsequently, rabbits are repeatedly poked multiple times with needles.
+• Repeated ear injections causing rabbit ears to become scarred, bloody and hardened.
+The damaged ear makes it difficult for technicians to find healthy ear veins for injections and subsequently, the rabbits are jabbed multiple times with needles.

-• A Technician struggled for over ten minutes to find an ear vein to inject pentobarbital (the drug that kills them) into a rabbit.
+• A technician struggling for over ten minutes to find an ear vein to inject pentobarbital (the killing agent) into a rabbit.

 Bloody Ears